-- (10) The Conservation Authority and the municipality will encourage applicants to pre-consult with the Conservation Authority in order to identify potential issues within the proposal prior to submission of a formal application. - (11) The municipality should allow for a minimum of 10 business days following the Conservation Authority's receipt of a planning application for review of applicable policy, a site visit, meetings, and to provide necessary comments. - (12) Review of technical reports will be completed within 20 business days of receiving the formal circulation of the document from the municipality. - (13) When Conservation Authority staff determines that a review will take longer than the timelines provided for in either (11) or (12) above, the Conservation Authority shall advise the municipality and the proponent as soon as possible. - (14) The municipality, as the first point of contact, will advise applicants of both the role of the Conservation Authority in the development approvals process and the Conservation Authority's fees. - (15) The municipality is to provide the Conservation Authority with the most current policy documents (e.g., Official Plans, Comprehensive Zoning By-Laws).
-Conversely, the Authority will provide the municipality with its most current policy and regulation documents.
+- (12) The Conservation Authority will participate in pre-consultation reviews led by the Municipality of development applications under the Planning Act in order to identify potential issues within the proposal prior to submission of a formal application. - (13) The Municipality should allow for a minimum of 10 business days following the Conservation Authority's receipt of a planning application for review of applicable policy, a site visit, meetings, and to provide necessary comments.

+- (14) Review of technical reports will be completed within 20 business days of receiving the formal circulation of the document from the Municipality2. - (15) When Conservation Authority staff determines that a review will take longer than the timelines provided for in either (11) or (12) above, the Conservation Authority shall advise the Municipality as soon as possible. - (16) The Municipality, as the first point of contact, will advise applicants of both the role of the Conservation Authority in the development approvals process and the Conservation Authority's fees. - (17) The Municipality is to provide the Conservation Authority with the most current policy documents (e.g., Official Plans, Comprehensive Zoning By-Laws).
+Conversely, the Authority will provide the Municipality with its most current policy and regulation documents. - (18) Both parties have a duty to understand the role and responsibility of the other party.
+Both parties will provide accurate information about the role and services of the other party in the context that affect the proponent. - (19) The Conservation Authority acknowledges that its staff is encouraged to participate on County committees or task teams related to shared interests.
+The Conservation Authority will make best efforts to do so, as its resources may permit.